vabs22/DesignPatterns/README.md

 # DesignPatterns
-This repo contains implementations of various design patterns for educational purpose
+This repo contains implementations of various design patterns for educational purpose.